watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 - Close the action editor (by clicking X in the upper right)
 - Go to "Actions" > "Set by assistant" > "No action matches" and remove all the steps from the action.
 Add in a new step.
 Under "And then" select "Go to another action" and select "Search" and click "End this action after the subaction is completed".
 - You may also want to go to "Actions" > "Set by assistant" > "Fallback" and do the same thing as in the previous step.
 Note, however, that this will prevent your assistant from escalating to a human agent when a customer asks to connect to a human agent (which is part of the default behavior for "Fallback") so only do this if you do not have your bot connected to a human agent chat service.
 For more details on connecting to human agents within Watson Assistant see [our documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-human-agent) and [blog post](https://medium.com/ibm-watson/bring-your-own-service-desk-to-watson-assistant-b39bc920075c).
-- Go to the Search action and remove "Search" from the "Customer starts with" list so that the search action _only_ triggers via the "Go to another action" settings described in steps 13-15 above.
-If you skip this, then the "Search" action will also be considered by the intent recognizer as a possible intent, which adds unnecessary complexity to the intent recognition and thus could result in lower overall intent recognition accuracy.
+- Go to each of the actions you created ("Search", "Show search results", and "Show search result").
+For each one, go to the "Customer starts with" list and remove the action name for that list.
+This ensures that these actions _only_ triggers via the "Go to another action" settings described in the steps above.
+If you skip this, then these actions will also be considered by the intent recognizer as a possible intent, which adds unnecessary complexity to the intent recognition and thus could result in lower overall intent recognition accuracy.

+At this point, you will have recreated all of the actions in the `basic` version of the starter kit.
+If you want to also use the

 ## Using this Starter Kit